luckyabsoluter/pytorch-cosine-annealing-with-warmup/TUTORIAL.md

 # Step-by-Step Tutorial: Cosine Annealing with Warmup Scheduler

 Welcome!
 This hands-on tutorial will guide you through using the `cosine_annealing_warmup` scheduler in PyTorch, from setup to advanced usage.
-Each step includes code, explanations, and practical exercises.
+Each step is small and focused, with code, explanations, and expected output.

 ---